andzdroid/orui/README.md

 ### gap

 The space between child elements in pixels.
-Only used for flex elements.
+Only used for elements with a flex or grid layout.

 ### align_main